exo-cesm/CESM2.1.3/Tidally_locked_exoplanets/README.md

-# Tidally locked case decriptions
+# Tidally locked case descriptions

-Tidally lokced exoplanets are exoplanets that synchronously rotate around their host star, meaning their orbital period is the same as their rotational period.
+Tidally locked exoplanets are exoplanets that synchronously rotate around their host star, meaning their orbital period is the same as their rotational period.
 This is even expected to happen to potentially habiatble exoplanets around M dwarf stars and some K dwarf stars.
 These exoplanets are epected to have a zero (or near zero) orbital eccentrity and obliquity (axial tilt).

 In each case (apart from the no TL cases, which stands for no tidal locking), the obliquity and eccentricty in the model have been set to 0, and the solar zenith angles have been fixed so that the star is fixed in the sky.